 Myth #4: There are No Treatments for AMD

 Fact: While nothing can be done to reverse AMD vision loss once it has occured, much can be done to stop AMD in its tracks — or at least slow it down.

 At Eye Trends, we can assessyour eyes and recommend the best course of treatment to prolong healthy and clear vision for as long as possible.

-To schedule your annual comprehensive eye exam, contact us at one of our convenient locations in Conroe, The Woodlands, Spring, Greenspoint, Kingwood, and Houston.
+To schedule your annual comprehensive eye exam, contact us at one of our convenient locations in Conroe, The Woodlands, Louetta, Greenspoint, Kingwood, and Grand Parkway.